-Medicare www.medicare.gov Medicare - Compare Nursing Home Ratings dicare.gov/NHCompare/ National Alliance for Caregiving www.caregiving.org National Alzheimer's Association www.alz.org REACH .edu/reach/abstract.html REACH (Resources for Enhancing Alzheimer's Caregiver Health), started by the Nation nal Institute of Health.
+REACH .......www.edc.gsph.pitt.edu/reach/abstract.html REACH (Resources for Enhancing Alzheimer's Caregiver Health), started by the National Institute of Health.
 This site's purpose is "to develop and test new ways to help families manage the daily activities and the stresses of caring for people with Alzheimer's disease or a related disorder."
-Teens for Alzheimer's Awareness www.afateens.org The official teenage branch of the Alzheimer's Foundation of America that helps teens r aise funds and awareness for Alzheimer's.
-Includes an interactive message board for teens to discuss A lzheimer's disease, volunteer opportunities, and more.